Salesforce

 • Expense type: General expenses (G03)

-• Tax information: Apply the correct IVA, ISR and VAT withholding based on your tax regime (see below)
+• Tax information: Apply the correct IVA, ISR and VAT withholding based on your tax regime.

 2. Apply the correct tax rates

-Your CFDI invoice must explicitly state the relevant tax amounts.
-These vary based on your tax regime.
+Your CFDI invoice must clearly state the applicable tax amounts based on your tax regime:

 Business typeIVA (VAT)ISR (Income Tax)VAT Withholding